-POUND LAND VANILLA PRINCESS – (magical realist radio drama) shortlisted for the BBC’s Alfred Bradley Award 2018/2019
+POUND LAND VANILLA PRINCESS – (magical realist radio drama) winner of the BBC’s Alfred Bradley Award 2018/2019

 BELOW – (6 part TV mini series) in development with Bonafide Films for All4.
 Winner of the Northumbria University/C4 TV Writing Award 2017.

 THE GIRL WHO DRESSED AS A BEAR (a lesbian love story – with magical toucans) This short animation script was one of the winning screenplays read at The Watersprite Film Festival’s Script Lab 2017 published in the U.S anthology HashtagQueer.
 Currently in further development.

 THE DROPOUTS – (surrealist/absurdist comedy) in development with salon:collective

 THE PINK PALETTE OF FRIDA KAHLO (immersive theatre experience) in development with TheatreTribe

 MY NAME WAS HUNGER (drama) Produced by: The Salon:collective.
 Staged: The Park Theatre’s Script Accelerator event (2013).

 OUR KID JESUS (magical realist comedy) Winner of 24:7 Theatre Festival’s Next Big Idea Event (2013)The Cockpit Theatre, London.
 Produced by Salon:lab (2013)